Customer-facing analytics may need to support both observed performance and decisions about uncertain future outcomes.

 Traditional analytics answers backward-looking questions: What were our sales last quarter?
 Which customers churned?
 How did our campaign perform?

 Both approaches have their place.
-The question isn't which one is "better"—it's which one your customers actually need, and when.
+The question isn't which one is "better".
+It's which one your customers actually need, and when.

 What Traditional Analytics Does Well (And Where It Falls Short)